DFreds/lib-dfreds-ui-extender/README.md

 </p>

 <p align="center">
-    <b>DFreds Module Template TS</b> is a FoundryVTT module template that uses Typescript and Vite for development.
+    <b>Lib: DFreds UI Extender</b> is a FoundryVTT module template that uses Typescript and Vite for development.
 </p>

 ## Setup